 We urge all members of the screen sector to develop and use a language of openness, accountability and zero-tolerance with regards to all employment discrimination and exclusion, and to pass that on to future film and television professionals.

-Click on the button below to download the associated checklist as individual PDF files and please use and share these checklists and credit Raising Films accordingly.
+Please use and share these checklists and credit Raising Films accordingly.